Helpful Travel Tips for Austria & Salzburg

 tips salzburg guide children

-No, it is not safe for children of any age to sit on a parent's lap while traveling in a vehicle.
-All children must be properly secured in an appropriate car seat according to their age and size.
+No. All children must be properly secured in an appropriate car seat according to their age and size.

 tips salzburg guide car VW